Photoshop vs Elements vs Lightroom

 The 12th major version of Photoshop, called CS5, is considered the Swiss army-knife of imaging software.
 It is a powerful and versatile product with hundreds of functions aimed at professional digital artists.
 It also supports a huge number of third-party plugins for additional functionality.
 Itself, CS5 comes in two versions, the standard and Extended edition.
 The Extended version includes all features of the standard version, plus several more that mostly revolve around 3D capabilities designed to simulate 3D and to integrate 2D and 3D contents.

-Adobe Photoshop CS5 retails for $699 USD while Photoshop CS5 Extended retails for $999 USD.
-Photoshop CS5 Extended Student and Teacher Edition is available for $199 USD while Photoshop CS5 Extended Student and Teacher Edition is available for $299 USD.
+Adobe Photoshop CS6 for Windows retails for $679 USD.
+Adobe Photoshop Extended CS6 Student & Teacher Edition is available for $299 USD.
 As usual, academic ID is required for academic pricing.

-Adobe Photoshop Lightroom 3 retails for $299 USD.
-There is also an Adobe Photoshop Lightroom 3 Student and Teacher Edition for only $89 USD.
+Adobe Photoshop Lightroom 6 retails for $149 USD.
 Lightroom comes in a single package that includes both Windows and Mac software versions.
 Other software compared here come independently for Windows and Mac.

 To avoid confusion in this article: Photoshop Elements is referred to as Elements; and Photoshop Lightroom is referred simply as Lightroom; Photoshop is referred to simply as Photoshop.